 However, there was an important issue surfacing in the last few years.
 In communities terrorized by the LRA, areas of South Sudan, Ugandan Acholi surrenders from the LRA were being met increasingly with hostility and violence.
 This threatened to reverse the defection trend.
 Our goal was to work with these communities to help them communicate with each other so they could share the knowledge that almost all of these fighters, be they Ugandan Acholi or from other areas or tribes, had been abducted and made to fight much as their children were now being abducted.
 Community leaders understood this and wanted to communicate to each other and their communities that they all needed to let these combatants come out safely no matter where they were from, that this is how the conflict could be ended.
 And as with the “Come Home” songs, the preferred and trusted way to communicate that kind of message from community to community would be through song.

-Our team, working closely with the UN, went to facilitate that communication, to record the first cross border peace songs of their kind.
-This is the story of that effort and what happened as a result.
+Our team, working closely with the UN in 2013, went to facilitate that communication, to record the first cross border peace songs of their kind.